isomerpages/moe-mayflowersec/_curriculum/Departments/Mother Tongue.md

 permalink: /curriculum/Departments/mother-tongue/permalink/
 description: ""
 third_nav_title: Departments
+variant: markdown
 ---
 #### Department Vision

-> Effective Global Communicators rooted in Values with a Love for the Languages and Cultures
+&gt; Effective Global Communicators rooted in Values with a Love for the Languages and Cultures

 #### Department Mission

-> To nurture **Active Learners, Proficient Users** anchored in values who embrace their ethnic identities.
+&gt; To nurture **Active Learners, Proficient Users** anchored in values who embrace their ethnic identities.
 To develop **Forward Thinkers** with a global outlook and appreciation for unity in diversity